 Provide Residents With A Happy Hour

 Making your residents feel at home is at the front and center of any long-term care facility CEO's concern.
 What better way to make your residents feel at home than to provide them with a happy hour each day?
 The Maximzer™ Portable Bar is the perfect tool to let your residents let loose and enjoy the company of other residents.
 The portable bar’s large serving area will allow you to keep condiment caddies within residents’ reach and its durable, solid-molded countertop makes for easy cleanup.
 This portable bar also includes a 15-gallon ice bin to keep beverages cold and has an integrated drain and water trap.
 Invest in yours today.

-Recreating the at-home dining experience for residents should be at the forefront of your agenda in 2018.
+Recreating the at-home dining experience for residents should be at the forefront of your agenda.
 It’s critical for your patients’ health and well-being to create a welcoming and patient-centered dining experience.
 Remember, your residents do not stop being human when they come to your facility.
 They still have all the basic desires that we have as humans.
 This includes craving a sense of comfort, safety and independence.
 Your dining plan needs to be set up in a way to provide your residents with these features.

 Remember, you must impress the families of potential residents.
 After all, they will decide where to spend their hard-earned money and who to delegate the care of their loved one.
 To impress potential residents’ families, you need to show that you are human.
 You need to show that you care about the needs, wants and desires of their loved one.
 Implementing a robust patient-centered dining experience will put you well on your way to winning over the hearts of family members and increasing overall patient satisfaction and quality of life.
 Above all, think about what you would demand from a long-term care facility for your loved one.
 Putting yourself in the shoes of people who are making the hardest decision of their life will help you make your facility the best it can possibly be.